 “I told them to come on Sunday, and till then not to trouble you or themselves for nothing,” he said.
 He had obviously prepared the sentence beforehand.

 You can see, in the above text, that about 1/3 of the writing is dialogue.
-This allows the reader to see the full scene while still participating in the conversation, which is why this is an excellent balance of the two.
+This allows the reader to see the full scene while still viewing the conversation, making this an excellent balance of narration and dialogue writing.

-Simply put: balance your dialogue with your narrator’s voice, or else the reader might lose valuable information.
+Simply put: balance dialogue with your narrator’s voice, or else the reader might lose their attention, or else miss out on key information.

 There are several different ways to format your dialogue, which we explain later in this article.
 For now, make sure you’re consistent with how you format your dialogue.
 If you choose to indent your characters’ speech, make sure every new exchange is indented.
 Inconsistent formatting will throw the reader out of the story, and it could also prevent your story from being published.

 Just as important as the DOs, the DON’Ts of dialogue writing are just as important to crafting an effective story.
-Let’s further our discussion of how to write good dialogue: we’ll dive into what you shouldn’t do when writing dialogue, alongside some more dialogue writing examples.
+Let’s further our discussion of how to write dialogue in a story: we’ll dive into what you shouldn’t do when writing dialogue, alongside some more dialogue examples.

 1. DON’T Include Every Verbal Interjection